 What is an A* Algorithm?

-It is a handy algorithm that is often used for map traversal to find the shortest path to be taken.
-A* was initially designed as a graph traversal problem, to help build a robot that can find its own course.
-It still remains a widely popular algorithm for graph traversal.
+It is a search algorithm used to find the shortest path between an initial and a final point.
+It is often used for map traversal to find the shortest path.
+A* was initially designed as a graph traversal problem to help build a robot that can find its own course.
+It remains a widely popular algorithm for graph traversal.

 It searches for shorter paths first, thus making it an optimal and complete algorithm.
 An optimal algorithm will find the least cost outcome for a problem, while a complete algorithm finds all the possible outcomes of a problem.